openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/math/math_package_api/math_package_interfaces.md

 func isInf(): Bool
 ```

-Function: Determines whether the floating-point number is infinite.
+Functionality: Determines whether the floating-point number is an infinity value.

 Return Value: